 The development seeks to play off the history of the area by offering a modern spin on the terraced properties that once stood on the site, clearly represented by the stunning mix of white and black brick for the external façade, and now overlook the latest phase to have been completed, Phase 4, towards the Kelvin Walkway.

-The two and three bedroom units have been developed to a similar construction and plan type to offer repetition and flexibility of typology mix whilst the four bedroom units make use of an inhabited roof space.
-The sloping topography has offered the opportunity to use larger picture windows to take advantage of the panoramic views.
+The two and three-bedroom units have been developed to a similar construction and plan type to offer repetition and flexibility of typology mix whilst the four-bedroom units make use of inhabited roof space.
+The sloping topography has offered the opportunity to use larger picture windows to take advantage of light and panoramic views

-CCG OSM’s enhanced closed panel timber system, complete with pre-installed insulation, windows, and doors (including CCG-manufactured internal door sets), was used for the construction which led to the delivery of the first phase (21 homes) within nine months and the full completion of the project by the end of March 2017.
+CCG utilised the ‘iQ Timber System’ for the build, including CCG-manufactured internal door sets, which led to the delivery of the first phase (21 homes) within nine months and the full completion of the project by the end of March 2017.